What Banks Look for When You’re Purchasing or Selling a Dental Practice

 Not only is profitability important in the practice, but stability is also essential.
 Consistency—especially regarding cash flow, collections and overhead—adds a sense of predictability and confidence.
 It means less risk for all parties involved.

-“It’s worth noting that banks are going to put more weight on the most recent years of the financial statements,” Matt said.
+“It’s worth noting that banks are going to put more weight on the most recent years of the financial statements,” Bridget said.
 “Even if the practice has been consistently collecting $1 million over the years, but there’s a recent drop in the last year, that’s going to cause lenders to question.”

 It’s important that owners don’t slow down too much or see a drop in revenue right before deciding to transition their practice.